Best 40 Eating Disorder Blogs 2016

 Follow Julie on YouTube

-Lauryn is an amazing brave, and strong young woman.
+Lauryn is an amazingly brave and strong young woman.
 She is THE HERO of her life story, who won a 14-year long battle with anorexia nervosa and went from extreme restriction to thriving in life.
 Today Lauren is on a mission to help others to end their battle with eating disorders, obsession with food and exercising.
 She wants her clients to become the best versions of themselves, so they can experience the true freedom.
 Lauran has great experience in coaching and helping others.
 She is an expert nutritionist, occupational therapist, coach, and a woman on a mission.

 Follow Lauryn on Facebook